 Do you have a concern?

 All professionals should use the CSE Risk Matrix to help identify and clarify their concerns.
-If you are concerned that a young person is being sexually exploited or is at risk of being exploited then you should make a referral to Children’s Social Care using the Multi Agency Referral Form (MARF) and send it with the CSE Risk Matrix to the Integrated Referral Hub at: firstname.lastname@example.org or email@example.com (secure email).
+If you are concerned that a young person is being sexually exploited or is at risk of being exploited then you should make a referral to Children’s Social Care using the Multi Agency Referral Form (MARF) and send it together with the CSE Risk Matrix to the Integrated Referral Hub at: firstname.lastname@example.org or email@example.com (secure email).

 Please ensure you password protect your referral if you can not use secure mail.